sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/importing-data-with-the-queue-data-importer.md

 Pay attention to `Spryker\Zed\DataImport\Business\DataImportBusinessFactory::createQueueDataImporter()`.
 Instead of creating the regular data importer instance, this method will create an instance of the `Spryker\Zed\DataImport\Business\DataImporter\Queue\QueueDataImporter` class, which is responsible for handling the queue-related tasks such as message acknowledgment after successful data import.
 During data import, an instance of this class is preconfigured to run as part of the **QUEUE_READERS** group.

-Finally, make changes to all bulk data set writers, which store data internally and then flush it to the database in bulk once a configured threshold is reached.
+Finally, make changes to all bulk dataset writers, which store data internally and then flush it to the database in bulk once a configured threshold is reached.
 First, you should use `Spryker\Zed\DataImport\Business\DataImporter\Queue\DataSetWriterPersistenceStateAwareTrait` inside these writers.
 Then you should:

 1. switch the persistence state to false at the very beginning of the ::write() method by calling `Spryker\Zed\DataImport\Business\DataImporter\Queue\DataSetWriterPersistenceStateAwareTrait::setDataSetWriterPersistenceState(false)`
 2. switch the persistence state to true once the buffered data has been saved to the database by calling `Spryker\Zed\DataImport\Business\DataImporter\Queue\DataSetWriterPersistenceStateAwareTrait::setDataSetWriterPersistenceState(true)`